Samuels' 3s lead No. 21 Villanova past Temple 69-59

 BIG PICTURE

-Temple: Villanova coach Jay Wright had requested on Twitter that fans give "Philadelphian and Gentleman" Fran Dunphy a standing ovation in his final game in the series.
+Temple: Wright had requested on Twitter that fans give "Philadelphian and Gentleman" Fran Dunphy a standing ovation in his final game in the series.
 Dunphy, who coached Temple for 14 years, is stepping down at the end of the season and turning the program over to assistant Aaron McKie.
 Dunphy pointed toward a Villanova crowd that stood and gave him polite applause.
+"It's really humbling," he said.

 UP NEXT